 The Seven Husbands of Evelyn Hugo by Taylor Jenkins Reid

 Hollywood legend Evelyn Hugo opens up about her glamorous and scandalous life to an unknown reporter, Monique.
 As Evelyn recounts her journey through seven marriages, Monique discovers unexpected connections between their lives.
 It’s a captivating tale of love, fame, and secrets.
 If you ever want to find out what it takes to be a Hollywood icon, this book is what you need.
-I absolutely love it.
+I absolutely loved The Seven Husbands of Evelyn Hugo .
 Reid is an amazing storyteller, and I really enjoyed her fast-paced yet descriptive style.
 Not many authors can write so quickly without missing details, but she nails it.
 There are so many characters, but you never feel like you’re missing out on any of them.
 You get to know each one so well, and it feels like you’ve known Evelyn Hugo from her teenage years to adulthood.
+Check out my review of The Seven Husbands of Evelyn Hugo by Taylor Jenkins Reid.

 Aging and reclusive Hollywood movie icon Evelyn Hugo is finally ready to tell the truth about her glamorous and scandalous life.
 But when she chooses unknown magazine reporter Monique Grant for the job, no one is more astounded than Monique herself.
 Why her?
 Why now?